Th3Shadowbroker/spigotmc.js/README.md

 ## Dependencies
 **Axios**: This library uses the popular Axios REST client to perform requests to the Spigot API.

+## Documentation
+A full documentation can be found on [GitHub Pages](https://th3shadowbroker.github.io/spigotmc.js/).

 ## Usage
 ```typescript
 import { Spigot } from '@th3shadowbroker/spigotmc.js';